 So how can one stop the cycle of vengeance?
-A major article by TIME magazine, foreseeing months of armed militias struggling for power and escalating past ethnic conflicts into mass violence, notes that the fragmentation among opposition and Assad forces is unlikely to lead to an unified peaceful government.
-Syria may end dismantled violently like the ex-Yugoslavia, healing only after different ethnicities fight for their own little space.
+A major article last year by TIME magazine, foreseeing months of armed militias struggling for power and escalating past ethnic conflicts into mass violence, notes that the fragmentation among opposition and Assad forces is unlikely to lead to an unified peaceful government.
+Syria may end up being dismantled violently like the ex-Yugoslavia, healing only after different ethnicities fight for their own little space.
 The immediate solution, it seems, may be “foreign troops [needed] not to bring down Assad but to stop the violence after he is gone.”
-But in an year when Europe struggles with its own financial crisis, the United States is absorbed by presidential elections, and Russia still backs Assad’s regime, the article quickly adds: “But there are unlikely to be many takers for such a thankless mission.”
+But in a year when Europe struggles with its own financial crisis, the United States is absorbed by presidential elections, and Russia still backs Assad’s regime, the article quickly adds: “But there are unlikely to be many takers for such a thankless mission.”

 But our question is larger than the practicalities of Syria’s current crisis-management: how is non-violence born out of violence, from within?
 What would lead the very people who have suffered to lay down weapons and live peacefully, even with terrible memories?
 How can murder lead to hand-shaking; how can rape lead to embrace?